Explainer: What's behind Japan's support of whaling?

 Nobody in the industry expects demand or profits to grow rapidly when commercial whaling resumes.

 But Japan has long felt vulnerable about food security.
 For the last 20 years, according to Agriculture Ministry data, only about 40 percent of the calories the average Japanese person consumes every day is domestically produced.
-YES - calorie intake per person per day.

 As competition for marine resources heats up, Japan - one of the world’s largest consumers of fish - feels the pressure.
 Some, including conservatives in Prime Minister Shinzo Abe’s ruling party, worry that if Japan stops whaling, it may next be asked to stop fishing for something else, such as tuna.